mcastagnaa/PerfNCCF/NCCFPerf.md

 ```

-Again the coefficients with some significance have the expected sign (Rank1m^T-2 , Rank1m^T-3 , Relative performance^T-3) but the overall quality of the regression is statistically weak.
+Again the coefficients with some significance have the expected sign (Rank1m^T-2 , Rank1m^T-3 , Relative performance^T-3 ) but the overall quality of the regression is statistically weak.

-Graphically you easily get to the same conclusions:
+Graphically you get to the same conclusions:

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16.png)